-- Disconnect the chassis battery connector (located to the right of the accelerator pedal in the driver side foot well), then reconnect.
-This will, in many cases, reset power to the slideout system.
-See "Battery Access" in Section 6 -Electrical for further information on this feature. - The chassis battery may be low on charge.
-Start the engine.
+- Turn the House/Coach Battery Disconnect switch OFF and then ON again.
+This will, in many cases, reset power to the slideout system. - The house battery may be low on charge.
+Plug in the external power cord (shoreline), start the engine, or start up the generator (if equipped).
+This may assist slideout room operation. - The chassis battery may be low on charge.
+Press and Hold the Battery Boost switch (located on the dash) while pressing the interior slideout control switch.
 This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
 The circuit breaker labeled "Slideout Power" is located on a panel on an interior wall of the passenger side compartment just behind or ahead of the entrance door or on the side of the passenger seat base, depending on model.